ignasstat/FirstCSharpProjectDemo/readme.md

     Dim attemptCount As Integer
     Dim maxAttempts As Integer
     Dim success As Boolean

     Set fso = CreateObject("Scripting.FileSystemObject")

+    ' Check if the file exists before attempting to delete If Not fso.FileExists(filePath) Then
+        MsgBox "File '" & filePath & "' does not exist."
+        Exit Function
+    End If

     attemptCount = 0
     maxAttempts = 6

     Do While attemptCount < maxAttempts
         ' Attempt to delete the file
         On Error Resume Next